seeq12/seeq-clustering/README.md

 You will likely then have to close your command prompt, and rerun `seeqprompt.bat` before attempting to install hdbscan again (see [steps](#install-hdbscan-for-external-calc))

+# Clustering checksum doesn't show in Seeq

+If you had to do [manually setup for clustering config](#errors-in-hdbscan-ext-calc-install), ensure that no '\' were used in the absolute path.
+Replace with '/'.

+Ensure you are using the correct path `~/external-calculation/python/user/` for your instance of Seeq that is currently running.

+You may have to [install seeq](https://pypi.org/project/seeq/) for external calc.
+See instructions [above](#Install-hdbscan-for-external-calc)

+# Updating

+If you update the external calc code for any reason (maybe change model storage location for example), a new, unique checksum will be generated.
+You must reconfigure the app in this scenario by following [these steps above](#Run-the-following-command-to-update-your-instance-of-clustering-to-point-to-your-instance-of-the-external-calc-script)